-If a graduate degree is your end goal, a Bachelor of Health Sciences in Behavior and Occupation Studies from UC Online can set you apart from the competition.
+If a graduate degree is your end goal, a Bachelor of Science in Health Sciences: Behavior and Occupation Studies from UC Online can set you apart from the competition.
 Designed for students wishing to pursue a master’s degree in occupational therapy, our courses satisfy the most common prerequisite requirements and carry with them the University of Cincinnati reputation.

-Occupational Therapy is #9 on the list of Best Health Care Jobs, according to US News.
+Occupational therapy is #13 on the list of Best Jobs in 2019, according to U.S. News & World Report.
 The field of occupational therapy is constantly expanding and is expected to double by 2024.
 That means more jobs and more career opportunities for driven, qualified professionals.
 The UC online bachelor advancement program will help OTAs advance their career and give them a competitive advantage.

-There is a 26% projected job growth over the next 10 years for occupational therapy.
+There is an 18% projected job growth over the next 10 years for occupational therapy.
+Learn More

 “When I returned to civilian life, I decided to get my master's in occupational therapy.
 I needed a flexible program that would fit with my work schedule, meet the prerequisites of the graduate programs I was looking at, and allow me to complete my bachelor’s degree relatively fast.
 I found the University of Cincinnati's fully online degree, which met all my criteria. ”